connornishijima/connornishijima.github.io/_products/emotiscope.md

 Instead of an FFT where there's ***N / 2*** frequency bins spaced linearly on the scale, *I've opted to calculate 64 bins of my own choosing*, one at a time.
 This way, they can be allocated logarithmically to represent every note of the western musical scale between A2 (110Hz) and C8 (4186Hz).
 That's the upper 64 keys of a grand piano!

-I used the Goertzel algorithm to quickly calculate each bin sequentially.
+I used [The Goertzel Algorithm](https://en.wikipedia.org/wiki/Goertzel_algorithm) to quickly calculate each bin sequentially.
 This allows me to set custom window lengths (block sizes) for every bin to best balance them betweem time/frequency resolution and performance.
 Since Emotiscope is not a measurement tool, I was able to find compromises to the DSP code for the sake of speed without sacrificing the final look.

 ```c
 float calculate_magnitude_of_bin(uint16_t bin_number) {